anhaidgroup/active_matcher/examples/Cluster-Example.md

 Such simulated active learning using gold is very useful for code development, debugging, and computing the accuracy of the matching process.
 For the rest of this example, we will use this gold labeler.

-#### Using Other Labelers
+### Using Other Labelers

 Currently we do not provide more labelers.
-But you can extend the labeling code in ActiveMatcher to create more powerful labelers, such as one that uses a GUI instead of the command-line interface.
+But you can extend the labeling code in ActiveMatcher to create more powerful labelers.
 You can do this by subclassing the Labeler class.

 ## Step 7: Creating a Model